groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/advanced-usage/saving/save-signed-document-with-password.md

     showVideo: True
     howTo:
         name: How to save document with password using C#
-        description: This article explains how to ptotected signed document with password using C#
+        description: This article explains how to protected signed document with password using C#
         steps:
         - name: Load document for signing from the local file or stream.
           text: Create Signature class instance by passing either local or network file path or stream.